Goods and services tax (Australia): Legal framework

 All Australian businesses whose turnover is above the minimum threshold (currently $75,000 per annum) are required to register for GST.
 Businesses whose turnover is below the threshold may register if they wish to.

 A GST-registered business must charge its customers GST on taxable goods and services it provides, but is entitled to a credit for any GST it has paid for its expenditures on these goods and services as well as capital purchases (called input tax credits).
 A registered business must periodically lodge Business Activity Statements (monthly, quarterly or annually), and at the same time pay the net amount of GST owed to the tax office (if more GST is paid than collected, a refund is paid by the tax office instead).

 Some goods and services (notably salaries, wages, fresh food, and real estate) are exempt from GST.
 Other goods and services (rental income and financial services) are "input-taxed", which means that GST is not charged on the sale, but GST paid by that part of the business is not eligible to be claimed as an input tax credit.

 Division 9 of the A New Tax System (Goods and Services Tax) Act 1999 (Cth) (GST Act) stipulates that GST is applicable to a supply of goods, services and transactions related to real property, obligations or rights.
 The supply must be for consideration (GST Act s9-15) to a relevant entity registered for GST (Div 23) in the course of enterprise (s9-20).
 This does not include employment or hobby income.

-Taxable supplies include goods wholly within Australia, from or to Australia or real property in Australia.
+Products made entirely in Australia, as well as supplies going to or from Australia, are all taxable.
 Certain types of supplies are free of GST, examples include fresh unprocessed food, medical services, education courses, childcare, exports, pre-owned real estate and going concerns.
 When an enterprise purchases goods or services to be consumed or used for resupply to an end customer they may receive a refund (input tax credit) on the amount of GST contained in the price (Div 11), which means in effect no GST is paid on those supplies.

 New residential and commercial properties are subject to GST but re-sale of existing properties is not.
 All real estate agent fees on either new or second-hand property are subject to GST.
 Processed foods such as biscuits, soft drinks, restaurant meals and take-away foods are also subject to GST.

 Registered enterprises for GST must complete a Business Activity Statement (BAS) for reporting to the Australian Taxation Office on a monthly, quarterly, or annual basis (depending on revenue and main activity).